 In her new book Christians, Muslims and Jesus, Mona Siddiqui examines Jesus as both a uniting and dividing figure for Christianity and Islam, through an exploration of important historical Christian and Islamic sources.

 In a recently published article in the journal Diplomatic History, Will Inboden traces the development of Reinhold Niebuhr's theory of Christian realism, describes its influence on US foreign relations, and explores the link between religious freedom and Niebuhr's prophetic vision.

 In an article in the Deseret News on the 2013 State Department religious freedom report, Tim Shah discussed the discouraging trend of worsening restrictions on religious freedom, and the positive link between religious freedom and peace, stability and democratization.

 In an article about blasphemy laws, RFP director Tom Farr made the case that religious freedom can prevent violent religious extremism, and asked readers to imagine a world in which Osama Bin-Laden had grown up in a free society, and exposed to a wider variety of religious ideas.

 In a lecture delivered on May 8, RFP scholar Roger Trigg explored the links between the increasing marginalization of religion in many western societies, and philosophers of religion who reduce religious belief to something subjective, which can not be established as universally true or false.

-On April 25, Roger Trigg addressed a conference held at the Iona Institute in Dublin on the contributions of Christianity to the west, and Ireland in particular.
-Audio of Dr. Trigg's address, which focussed on Christianity and human rights, can be found here
+On April 25, Roger Trigg addressed a conference held at the Iona Institute in Dublin on the contributions of Christianity to the West, and Ireland in particular.
+Audio of Dr. Trigg's address, which focused on Christianity and human rights, can be found here.